habyt/hiring-data-engineer-case-study/README.md

 ## Schema Write-up

-Create a write-up detailing your proposed schema for the above relationships.
+Create a write-up detailing your proposed (normalized) schema for the above relationships.
 Please attach visuals in the form of either an ER diagram or a relational schema.

 You do not need to assume that you are working in any particular database system.

 We are looking for:
 - clarity of thought and argument
+- scalability of the proposed model (e.g., what if we start renting to businesses?)

 ## Code Exercise